(2018—Director: Stefano Sollima)

 With the stand-alone sequel (subtitled in North America, and hereafter referred to, as Day of the Soldado), only writer Sheridan and actors Brolin, Del Toro, and Donovan return.
 Italian director Stefano Sollima (making his English and Spanish-language debut) takes over from Villeneuve.
 Hildur Guðnadóttir takes over from late Jóhannsson in the score, Dariusz Wolski from Deakins as cinematographer, and Matthew Newman from Joe Walker as film editor, among other technical craftspeople.
 Though it does not become The Empire Strikes Back of the Sicario saga, Day of the Soldado delivers on both intense visceral action and covert operation thrills.

 When Mexican drug cartels start smuggling Islamic suicide bombers and other terrorists across the U.S. border, CIA agent Matt Graver (Josh Brolin) once again taps black operative Alejandro Gillick (Benicio Del Toro) to bait the drug cartels into war with one another.
-To do this, they assassinate the lawyer of one cartel and kidnap Isabela Reyes (Isabella Moner), the daughter of that cartel’s rival kingpin, as part of a “false flag” operation.
-When plans to abandon her in rival cartel territory fall through due to corrupt Mexican federal police officers, CIA director Cynthia Foards (Catherine Keener) and U.S. Secretary of Defense James Riley (Matthew Modine) cancel the operation and render Isabella as collateral damage to eliminate.
+To do this, they assassinate the lawyer of one cartel and kidnap Isabela Reyes (Isabela Moner), the daughter of that cartel’s rival kingpin, as part of a “false flag” operation.
+When plans to abandon her in rival cartel territory fall through due to corrupt Mexican federal police officers, CIA director Cynthia Foards (Catherine Keener) and U.S. Secretary of Defense James Riley (Matthew Modine) cancel the operation and render Isabela as collateral damage to eliminate.

 Day of the Soldado falls into the unsurprising sequel trap of familiarity for roughly its first half.
 The opening pair of grisly suicide bombing scenes and Graver’s interrogation of a detained Somalian (Faysal Ahmed) possibly connected to the incidents echo similar scenes from the first Sicario.
 Whereas the first movie’s subplot of a corrupt Mexican police officer (Maximiliano Hernández) felt subtle and organic, Day of the Soldado’s subplot of young aspiring gangster Miguel Hernandez (Elijah Rodriguez, in his live action debut) comes off as contrived for much of its screentime.
 (A husband and father draws more sympathy than a naïve teenager.)
 Finally, the dual inclusion of Keener and Modine as stock action genre authority figures pales next to Victor Garber’s soft-spokenness in the first film.

 Once writer Taylor Sheridan has finished reorienting audiences with the characters and world in the first half, he proceeds to spend the second half catapulting Day of the Soldado back to the first Sicario’s high level of quality.
 Del Toro and the commendable Ms. Moner’s race for the border is as gripping and relentless as some of the first movie’s best scenes.
-Ms. Moner gives a strong breakout performance as the capable Isabella.
+Ms. Moner gives a strong breakout performance as the capable Isabela.
 At the same time, she does not take away from Del Toro’s consistent command of the screen as he reprises a role that should have earned him a Best Supporting Actor Oscar nomination three years ago.
 Be sure to pay attention to a powerful scene in which Del Toro uses American Sign Language.

 Day of the Soldado is not better than the first Sicario, particularly during the moments that feel too reminiscent of its predecessor.
 Nevertheless, Day of the Soldado proves itself as a searing second act in a gritty, relevant, and heavily mature action thriller odyssey.
 Its cast is sturdy and its technical craftspeople hold to the mesmerizing template established by the first movie.
 Above all, Day of the Soldado benefits greatly from serving its weaker components first, before building up to a jaw-dropping finale—one that leaves me optimistic for the sequel to come.